Qusay77/cypress-project/src/packages/Table/Requirments.md

 # Solved

-- make row drag working with while sorting other columns
+- make row drag working while keeping other columns sorted
 - pagination issues
 - sort default bug - not a bug but its default for id columns
 - outside column handler - through storybook